MrKeeey/Spring/ReadMe.txt

 - added new class Aspect + Advice Before
 - check how work aspect with 2 identical methods
 - @before for 1 method with full class name
+- checked how work pointcut expression with *
+-